Nikolai2038/bash-ide-from-vs-code/README.md

     "todo-tree.tree.flat": true,
     ```

+- [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - Check spelling in code.
+This one is for English.
+You can install extensions `... - Code Spell Checker` for other languages too.

 ### 3.4.
 Syntax highlight for some configs

 Since I use created Bash profile as default when opening folders on Linux, it is quite useful to have it configured to highlight syntax in several config files - Nginx, Apache, Vim, etc.